-Several years ago, I came across an insightful book The Open-Focus Brain by Dr. Les Fehmi and Jim Robbins [Fehmi].
-The possibility of the “Open-Focus” concept improving my ability to spar in keiko and shiai piqued my interest.
+Several years ago, I came across an insightful book: The Open-Focus Brain by Dr. Les Fehmi and Jim Robbins [Fehmi].
+The possibility that the “Open-Focus” state could improve my ability to spar in keiko and shiai piqued my interest.
 According to the book cover, the principles described therein could “optimize mental and physical performance” (as well as help heal the mind and body).
 And according to his biography, Dr. Fehmi has worked with sports teams such as the Dallas Cowboys and the New Jersey Nets, has certification as a “speed and explosion specialist” and holds a Ph.D. in psychology from UCLA.
 I describe here the Open-Focus concept, its relation to 無心 (mushin) and kendo.
 The break-down of the article is as follows.

 - What is “Open-Focus” and “Diffuse Attention”?